 The plants have insignificant greenish or purple Alocasia Lauterbachiana flowers.
 There is no specific flowering season for these plants.
 However, under favorable conditions, the flowers can grow throughout the year.

 Alocasia Lauterbachiana Growth Rate

 Alocasia Lauterbachiana plants typically grow fast in a shorter period.
 However, the growth rate of these plants varies as per the conditions they are kept in and the care they are given as well as their genetic makeup.

 Dormancy is a common feature among Alocasia Lauterbachiana.
 When the temperature falls below 45 F, stunted growth and leaf-shed will be observed.
-The plant grows rapidly and healthy during the spring and summer seasons.
-Thus, these warm days are termed as the growing season of the plant.
+The plant grows rapidly and is healthy during the spring and summer seasons.
+Thus, these warm days are termed the growing season of the plant.